AncestralLabs/homebrew-phaseclt/docs/index.md

 permalink: /
 ---

-# Homebrew Repository
+# Official Repository

-A curated collection of install “formulas” and setup notes for multiple projects.
+A curated collection of install “formulas” and setup notes for multiple projects from Ancestral Labs.

 Package formulas:
 - [`phaseclt`](phaseclt/)